Understanding Your Data: Kanban Analytics

 Monte Carlo: Number of Tasks

 You can also use Monte Carlo simulations to predict the number of tasks that can be completed within a certain time frame.
-This is a great way to visualise how likely you are to be ready for a release or how much work you can deliver in a month.
+This is a great way to visualize how likely you are to be ready for a release or how much work you can deliver in a month.

-Whatever decisions you make within your organisation, they should be data-driven.
+Whatever decisions you make within your organization, they should be data-driven.
 Tools such as Nave import historical data from your board to build Kanban charts.
 Over time, you will develop a deep understanding of your process and performance.
 Stop relying on guesswork – Kanban analytics are your trustworthy advisor to predictable success.